AdobeDocs/ff-services-docs/src/pages/photoshop/how-tos/text.md

 The API cannot automatically detect missing fonts in the layers.
 To prevent potential missing fonts from being replaced, please provide a href to the font(s) in the options.fonts section of the API.
 For more details on specifying custom fonts, please refer to the example section below.

-In this example, the font on the original image was altered using the Text API, as depicted in the image on the left.
+In this example, the font on the original image was altered using the Text API, as depicted in the image on the left:
 ![alt image](./textlayer_example.png?raw=true "Original Image")